There is no fee to apply to the College. Submit an application online, and the Admissions Office will be in contact regarding next steps.

 Prospective students can schedule a group campus visit online or contact the Admissions Office to schedule a personal one-on-one visit with one of the NICC Admissions Representatives.

 NICC does not require the ACT exam for admission.
-However, NICC uses ACT scores in addition to ACCUPLACER and Compass scores for acceptance.
-NICC offers, at no cost, the ACCUPLACER assessment for any student wanting to enroll at the College.
+However, NICC uses ACT® scores in addition to ACCUPLACER®, ALEKS® and ACT Compass® scores for acceptance.
+NICC offers, at no cost, course placement assessments for any student wanting to enroll at the College.

 Intramural sports are offered through the Student Life Office.
 Students on both campuses are encouraged to have fun, meet new people and show off their athletic skills!

 On-campus housing is not offered at NICC, but housing guides are available for students that are interested in housing opportunities in the communities surrounding the campuses.

 Many students are unsure of their program interest and are encouraged to seek guidance from the NICC Career Services staff.
 The Career Services staff can provide an assessment tool to assist in the decision-making process in addition to career planning advice.
 Undecided students are encouraged to pursue the Associate of Arts degree, which allows them to begin their education and explore a variety of subjects while obtaining their general education courses required for many majors.

 Many NICC programs fill up in advance due to limited enrollment, so prospective students should apply early!
 If a student is not accepted for the semester in which he or she applied, the student will be placed on a waiting list for future openings or considered for the next available semester.
 This does not mean the student has to wait to enroll in courses.
 Many of these programs have prerequisites or general education courses that can be taken in advance while the student is waiting to be accepted to the program.
 Contact the Admissions Office for more information on limited enrollment programs.